killmous/genetic-daytrader/README.md

 | 20      | 11        |

 Bits 4-5 are long period

 | Periods | Bitstring |
 | ------- | --------- |
 | 30      | 00        |
 | 40      | 01        |
 | 50      | 10        |
 | 60      | 11        |

+Example: bitstring `10111` would mean that we are using an exponential moving average with a short period of 10 periods and a long period of 60 periods.

 ###TODO: FINISH